Skip to content

 Learning music theory through an interactive Circle of Fifths visualization.
 This educational tool combines visual design with audio feedback to help users understand key relationships, scales, and chord progressions.

-JavaScript Web Audio API Music Theory Visualization
+JavaScript Web Audio API CSS

 Screenshot of Circle of Fifths